l3nz/cli-matic/README.md

 	   -?, --help

 But while we are coding this, we do not realy want to waste time writing any parsing logic.
-What we care about implementing are the functions "add-numbers" and "sub-numbers"; the rest should just be declared externally and/or "just happen".
+What we care about implementing are the functions `add-numbers` and `sub-numbers` where we do actual work; the rest should be declared externally and/or "just happen".

 From the point of view of us programmers, we'd like to have a couple of functions like: